matteocervelli/mccom/content/en/legal/privacy-policy.md

 - Ahrefs Analytics (Ahrefs Pte.
 Ltd.)
 - Calendly (Calendly LLC, USA)
 - Kit (newsletter)
+- Stripe (Stripe Inc., USA) for payment processing

-In cases where personal data is transferred to countries outside the European Union or the European Economic Area (such as the United States, where Google LLC and Calendly LLC are based), we implement specific safeguards including:
+In cases where personal data is transferred to countries outside the European Union or the European Economic Area (such as the United States, where Google LLC, Calendly LLC, and Stripe Inc. are based), we implement specific safeguards including:

 - Standard Contractual Clauses approved by the European Commission that impose binding contractual obligations on data recipients
 - Transfer Impact Assessments to verify destination country laws